 I’m not a fan of Las Vegas.
 It’s kind of tacky in the daylight, it’s immensely overpriced, and I don’t really drink.
 So what else is there?
-Gambling is fun, but my broke ass can’t afford to do much of it; so most of my funds goes to eating.
+Gambling is fun, but my broke ass can’t afford to do much of it.
+I prefer to stick to online gambling as it’s more chilled and you have more control over how much you spend, this Japanese site ポーカースターズ otherwise known as poker stars is one of my favourites.
+So, when I’m in Vegas most of my funds tend to go on eating.

 The Carnegie Deli Reuben

 - 1/2lb Pastrami (choice of Pastrami, Corned beef, or turkey)

 - Russian Dressing